-For most English teaching assistants in France, for example, this often simply means including the assistant income on line 21 of Form 1040 as “other income.”
+For most English teaching assistants in France or Spain, for example, this often simply means including the assistant income on line 21 of Form 1040 as “other income.”
 This will increase the adjusted gross income, however, and if it is more than $10,300 (if you are single and under 65), you must file tax returns and you might have to pay taxes – unless you have other deductions besides the standard of $6,300 (if you are single) or other exemptions besides the standard of $4,000 (if you have no dependents).
 Even if your adjusted gross income is less than $10,300, your taxable income is 0 and you are not required to file, it is still a good idea to do so to reduce your risk of audit in the future.

 Paid Income Tax in Another Country?